TheGrayDot/mpqcli/README.md

 ![Release](https://img.shields.io/github/v/release/TheGrayDot/mpqcli?style=flat) ![Downloads](https://img.shields.io/github/downloads/TheGrayDot/mpqcli/total?style=flat)

-A command line tool to create, add, remove, list, extract, patch, and verify MPQ files using the [StormLib library](https://github.com/ladislav-zezula/StormLib).
+A command line tool to create, add, remove, list, extract, and verify MPQ archives using the [StormLib library](https://github.com/ladislav-zezula/StormLib).

 > ⚠️ **Warning:** This project is under active development and will change functionality between released versions until version 1.0.0.

 ## Overview

 **This is a command line tool, designed for automation**.
-For example, run one command to create an MPQ file from a directory of files.
+For example, run one command to create an MPQ archive from a directory of files or run one command to search and extract files from an MPQ archive.
 If you require an MPQ tool with a graphical interface (GUI) - I would recommend using [Ladik's MPQ Editor](http://www.zezula.net/en/mpq/download.html).

 **This project is for original World of Warcraft MPQ archives**.
 This means is has been primarily authored for MPQ files used in the following World of Warcraft (WoW) versions: Vanilla (1.12.1), TBC (2.4.3) and WoTLK (3.3.5).
 It has only been tested on WoW MPQ archives/patches which use MPQ versions 1 or 2.
 No testing has been performed on other MPQ versions or archives from other games.